adrayv/cool-school-stuff/README.md

 # Cool School Stuff
-A various collection of functioning, interesting CS projects from school.
+A various collection of CS projects from school that I thought were fun or interesting.